pascalyiou/Weather_Regimes/README.md

 Pascal Yiou (LSCE), Jan.
 2021

 This R package contains functions to compute weather regimes from netcdf file.
 The exported functions are:
-- readnc: reads data from a netcdf file
+- `readnc`: reads data from a netcdf file
-- sousseasmean: computes the seasonal cycle and the anomalies from a dataset
+- `sousseasmean`: computes the seasonal cycle and the anomalies from a dataset
-- classnorm: defines the weather regimes from a principal components analysis
+- `classnorm`: defines the weather regimes from a principal components analysis

 ## Installation